 - An experienced ghostwriter writes faster than you, so start to finish is quicker.

 - The ghostwriter does the work, so that’s time your don’t have to spend writing.

 And outsourcing is also a way to get started quicker.
 No more procrastination or conflicting priorities.
-Let the ghostwriter get started on the manuscript or screenplay.
+Let the ghostwriter get started on your manuscript or screenplay right now.

-We can get started today.
+We can start today.
 Send us your idea, and we’ll start the process right away.
 We can cut a decade of delays down to six months of steady writing.
 Before you know it, you’re a fantasy author.

-Our professional sci fi ghostwriters can write faster than you.
+Our professional fantasy ghostwriters can write faster than you.
 It’s what they do all day.
 The words simply flow faster.

 You might hire a fantasy writer just to edit your draft.

 You might not want help writing.
-You might feel it is important to be the one who does the writing.
+You might feel that you should be the one to write.
 Fair enough.
 But how do you take a good manuscript and make it great?

-Some authors hire a fantasy ghostwriters to improve their story.
+Some authors hire a fantasy ghostwriting service to improve their story.